 "I regularly get offered an interview, but I'm never offered the job.
 With every job I get knocked back for, the more nervous I get at interviews.
 I know that it's the interview that is getting in my way, and it's starting to affect my confidence."
 (Foundation4Work participant)

-We share how the programme helped Al to improve his confidence and his approach to job seeking, so that by the time he attended an interview, he felt prepared, determined and more relaxed, to show employers he is the candidate they're looking for.
+We share how the free employment readiness programme, Foundation4Work, helped Al to improve his confidence and his approach to job seeking, so that by the time he attended an interview, he felt prepared, determined and more relaxed, to show employers he is the candidate they're looking for.

 Meet Al

 Al is in his 30's and lives in Gateshead.
 He was unemployed and struggling to find work.
-He has a neurological disorder, and felt this was affecting his job interviews and confidence.
+He has a neurological condition, and felt this was affecting his job interviews and confidence.

-He wanted to put his skills and experiences to good use, and apply his university degree to a rewarding career, but his inability to succeed at interview stage was negatively affecting his mental health.
+He wanted to put his skills and experiences to good use, and use his university degree in a rewarding career, but his inability to succeed at interview stage was negatively affecting his mental health.

 Seeking Help